John E. Traeger: Early life

-Lake Town Collector
+Politics

 Being elected in 1897 and reelected in 1898 and 1899, Traeger served as the town collector for Lake Township, Cook County, Illinois, from 1897 through 1899.

-Cook County Coroner

-In 1900, with the backing of Carter Harrison Jr. and Robert E. Burke, Traeger was nominated by the Democratic Party for the Cook County coroner election.
+In 1900, with the backing of Carter Harrison IV and Robert E. Burke, Traeger was nominated by the Democratic Party for the Cook County coroner election.
 He was the only Democrat to win election to a countywide office that year.

-Traeger took office in December 1900.
+He took office in December 1900.

 On December 30, 1903, the county saw great tragedy when the Iroquois Theatre caught fire, killing more than 600 people.
 Traeger arrived at the theater soon after the fire had started, and would work throughout the following night to remove deceased and injured victims from the building.
 As coroner, he was responsible for the inquest into the fire.
 The day after the fire, Traeger empaneled a jury.
 The formal inquest was launched January 7, 1904, being held in the chambers of the Chicago City Council.
 It lasted 29 days.
 Traeger played a role in the introduction of safety measures such as steel curtains for theaters and a role mandating that fire escape doors must be unlocked.

 Other deadly disasters that occurred in Cook County during his tenure as coroner included the St. Luke's Sanitarium fire and the 1904 Doremus train wreck.

 In 1904, Traeger was nominated for reelection as treasurer.
 His Republican opponent was Peter M. Hoffman, who was a very popular politician.
 Traeger lost the 1904 election to Hoffman by a broad 60,000 margin.

-Chicago City Collector

 In June 1905, Mayor Edward Fitzsimmons Dunne appointed Trager as Chicago city collector.
 Traeger held this position through March 1907.

 During his tenure, he unsuccessfully sought the Democratic nomination for Cook County sheriff in 1906.
 Instead, James J. Gray received the nomination at the Democratic Party's county convention.

-Chicago City Treasurer

 In April 1907, Traeger was elected Chicago city treasurer.
 He was the only Democratic nominee to win a citywide office in that year's Chicago municipal elections.
 Traeger, one of the county's most popular German American figures, was seen as benefiting from the support of the same German American electorate that overwhelmingly supported Republican Fred A. Busse in the coinciding mayoral election.
 Notably, after the 1907 municipal elections, the offices of mayor, city treasurer, county coroner, and county sheriff all became held by German Americans.
 Trager's Republican opponent in the 1908 treasurer election had been considered a weak candidate.

-The Chicago Tribune would later credit him as being the first Chicago city treasurer, "to collect interest for the order to benefit of the various pension funds."
+The Chicago Tribune would later credit him as being the first Chicago city treasurer, "to collect interest for the order to benefit of the various pension funds".

-In the 1911 Chicago mayoral election, Trager backed Carter Harrison Jr. in his successful Democratic primary election challenge to the incumbent Dunne.
+In the 1911 Chicago mayoral election, Trager backed Carter Harrison IV in his successful Democratic primary election challenge to the incumbent Dunne.

-Chicago City Comptroller

 After Harrison became mayor again, having won the 1911 mayoral general election, he appointed Traeger as Chicago city comptroller.